-Students will be evaluated on the basis of a 25 page research paper and oral presentation, class participation, and one other written assignment.
+Students will be evaluated on the basis of : a) a 25 page research paper (30 pages for LLM students) , b) oral presentation of the research paper and c) class participation.

 Enrolment:

 The seminar size will be restricted to 20 students.